 The more I accumulate the more I wish I had nothing, my dreams of downsizing grow in fervour matching the growth of diving gear in my bag and I know I’ll never be a light traveller but I am definitely getting better at it.

 I’d read a lot about the shoulds and should nots of a long term travellers packing list and have come to the conclusion that there are no rights or wrongs and it is a very personal affair, almost a year in my only piece advice would be YOU DON’T NEED THAT, OR THAT, AND DEFINITELY NOT THAT!
 Based on our experiences, faux pas and successes I’ve written a guide to packing for long term travel which you can read here.

-After much research we settled on the Osprey Sojourn 80L as our bag of choice, it has big chunky wheels and hidden behind a panel a full backpack harness, JHubz has joked he would be wearing his and pulling mine but I’ve held my own so far, it has only been on my back once to take it up the stairs at a hotel with no lift.
-And our sojourns were great, until we started accumulating dive gear so we have now both upgraded to the mammoth 130L Osprey shuttle, it’s only downside, other than being able to fit a small pony, it is not a backpack, but having only used mine once I think that’ll be okay Xx
+After much research we settled on the Osprey Sojourn 80L as our bag of choice, it has big chunky wheels and hidden behind a panel a full backpack harness, JHubz has joked he would be wearing his and pulling mine but I held my own pretty well.
+It has only been on my back once to take it up the stairs at a hotel with no lift.
+And our sojourns were great, until we started accumulating dive gear, so we have now both upgraded to the mammoth 130L Osprey shuttle.
+It’s only downside, other than being able to fit a small pony, it is not a backpack, but having only used mine once I think that’ll be okay Xx